Acute schistosomiasis in travelers: outcomes of a short-course therapy

 Abstract

-BACKGROUND: Therapy of acute schistosomiasis in travelers currently relies on poorly consistent combinations of corticosteroids and praziquantel.
-In a cluster of travelers recently infected with Schistosoma mattheei X S. haematobium hybrids during a trip to South Africa in 2017, we evaluated the safety and efficacy of short methylprednisolone cycles to suppress early symptoms and of a single-day praziquantel/methylprednisolone administration at well-defined time lapses.
+Therapy of acute schistosomiasis in travellers currently relies on poorly consistent combinations of corticosteroids and praziquantel.
+In a cluster of travellers recently infected with Schistosoma mattheei × Schistosoma haematobium hybrids during a trip to South Africa in 2017, we evaluated the safety and efficacy of short methylprednisolone cycles to suppress early symptoms and of a single-day praziquantel/methylprednisolone administration at well-defined time lapses.

-METHODS: Symptomatic patients seen during the early phase 4 to 5 weeks (w4-5) after infection were given oral methylprednisolone 0.5mg/kg once daily in one or more cycles of three consecutive days until symptoms abated.
-Patients were seen again at w7-8 to be given praziquantel 40mg/kg in two divided doses 2 hours apart, followed by a single dose of oral methylprednisolone 0.5mg/kg two hours later to prevent symptom exacerbation.
-All patients were reevaluated for symptoms and infection at w12-14, using serum circulating anodic antigen (CAA) as a marker of active infection.
+Symptomatic patients seen during the early phase, 4 to 5 weeks (week 4-5) after infection, were given oral methylprednisolone 0.5 mg/kg once daily in one or more cycles of three consecutive days until symptoms abated.
+Patients were seen again at week 7-8 to be given praziquantel 40 mg/kg in two divided doses 2 hours apart, followed by a single dose of oral methylprednisolone 0.5 mg/kg 2 hours later to prevent symptom exacerbation.
+All patients were reevaluated for symptoms and infection at week 12-14, using serum circulating anodic antigen (CAA) as a marker of active infection.

-RESULTS: A total of 34 infected individuals were longitudinally followed up.
-Of these, 21 patients with symptoms at presentation (w4-5) were given methylprednisolone.
-Symptoms abated during the first three-day cycle in 15/21 (71%), during the second cycle in another 4/21 (19% ), and during the third cycle in the remaining 2/21 (10%).
-All 34 participants were treated with the praziquantel/steroid combination at w7-8; 9 (26%) had mild symptoms of short duration.
-Only 4 (12%) developed fever, and needed 1 or 2 additional days of steroids.
-At w12-14, serum CAA remained detectable in only one of the 34 participants.
+A total of 34 infected individuals were longitudinally followed up.
+Of these, 21 patients with symptoms at presentation (week 4-5) were given methylprednisolone.
+Symptoms abated during the first three-day cycle in 15/21 (71%), during the second cycle in another 4/21 (19%), and during the third cycle in the remaining 2/21 (10%).
+All 34 participants were treated with the praziquantel/steroid combination at week 7-8; 9 (26%) had mild symptoms of short duration.
+Only 4 (12%) developed fever and needed 1 or 2 additional days of steroids.
+At week 12-14, serum CAA remained detectable in only one of the 34 participants.

 Original languageEnglish